dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2021/building-least-priviledge-permissions-with-aws/index.md

 ## Least Privilege in AWS

 We don't quite know what the Serverless Framework does when it provisions resources.
 I don't mean this in a bad way.
-We _could_ investigate and read in detail exactly what happens, but part of the benefit of the framework is that it takes care of this for you.
+We _could_ investigate and read in detail exactly what happens, but part of the benefit of the framework is that it takes care of this for you[^2].
 In the early stages of a project this is probably a great time saver - in the later stages it represents a potential vulnerability.

 We understand that it creates a CloudFormation stack, but some of the details are not necessarily readily discoverable from the documentation.